Sacramento Restraining Order Attorney Defending Your Rights

 - Unintentional / accidental violation: If you arrived at some public place, such as a store or restaurant and the protected individual was also at the location without prior knowledge, you lacked the intent to violate the restraining order and the violation was accidental.

 - False accusations: Unfortunately, in some cases an alleged victim may falsely claim you violated the terms of a protective order.
 This can be done out of revenge, during a divorce or during a particularly emotional custody battle.
 If you find yourself falsely accused of violating a restraining order your best chance at clearing your name is with the legal assistance of an experienced criminal defense attorney.
 With the potential serious penalties that can come with a violation, it is important you are able to protect your innocence with all the legal tools available to you.

 - Physically unable to comply: In some circumstances, certain restrictions of the order are not possible to comply with.
 For instance, if an order prohibits you from driving on the street the alleged victim works on yet there is no other route you can take to get to your place of employment, the court can find you were unable to comply with the order out of necessity rather than willfully violating the order.

 If you or a loved one need legal advice for requesting a protective order, or if you believe a restraining order has been unfairly issued against you, our experienced and knowledgeable Sacramento Attorneys are available to help guide you through the legal process.

 When it comes to your safety and legal rights, understanding how the court system works can greatly affect your final result.
-Should you find yourself in a situation where you need to request or defend a restraining order, please contact our law office for a free consultation.
+Should you find yourself in a situation where you need to request or defend a restraining order, please contact our law office for a consultation.